Curlytop2point0/weather-forecast-app/README.md

 # Overview

 As a software engineer, I am always eager to expand my knowledge and skills.
 This project is designed to deepen my understanding of JavaScript and its application in web development.
-I, Maxim Person, created a weather forecast web application to showcase my ability to work with APIs, handle asynchronous JavaScript.
+My name is Maxim Person and I created a weather forecast web application to showcase my ability to work with APIs, handle asynchronous JavaScript.

 The application I created fetches and displays weather forecasts based on user-inputted locations.
 By leveraging the OpenWeatherMap API, it retrieves weather data and presents it in an intuitive format.
 Users can search for weather information by entering a city name, and the application displays the current weather conditions, temperature, humidity, and a 5-day forecast.